Comprehensive Business Plan Writing In Eight Steps

 It’s crucial that any potential investors reading your business plan understand what your financial needs are, and exactly how you’ll use invested funds to pursue your growth strategies.

 Make sure you specify the exact amounts you’re requesting for your current business needs as well as any funding amounts you’ll need in the future.
 Break out how these funds are earmarked, per department, and specific business objectives.

-Bank loan officers and other investors will want to know how the funds they make available to you will impact your business plan, and they certainly want to see that you have realistic steps in place to help ensure that repayments plans are achievable and that they realise a profit on their investment.
+Bank loan officers and other investors will want to know how the funds they make available to you will impact your business plan, and they certainly want to see that you have realistic steps in place to help ensure that repayment plans are achievable and that they realize a profit on their investment.

-Identify any “soft loans” (family, friends) or contingencies (savings) that you will utilise to support your expenditure requirements.
+Identify any “soft loans” (family, friends) or contingencies (savings) that you will utilize to support your expenditure requirements.